 PHC 6063 – Biostatistical Consulting (3)

-This course covers communication, management, organization, computational and biostatistical thinking skills necessary to consulting in biostatistics.
+This course covers communication, management, organization, computational, and biostatistical thinking skills necessary for consulting in biostatistics.
 Syllabus

 PHC 6084 – Bayesian Biostatistical Methods (3)